ArmandPhilippot/dotig/README.md

 ## CLI

-If you want to use Dotig from CLI, you need to set the `DOTFILES` environment variable.
+If you want to use Dotig from CLI, it is recommended to set the `DOTFILES` environment variable.
 See [Configuration](#configuration).
 ### Commands

 |Commands|Usage|Description|